 Now, alas – even in France – the giant coffee and sandwich fast-food chains are seriously on the rise, especially at lunchtimes.
 Thankfully it’s still rare to see French people eating and drinking on-the-go, something I sincerely hope will remain exceptional as part of such a champion gourmet culture.
 So let’s stick to French traditions by truly enjoying good, honest, healthy food at regular mealtimes with no grazing along the way.

 Although still a full-time Mum, I devote the rest of my time to writing about food and am currently working on another book – this time with a completely different twist.
-I also love an excuse to take part in French gourmet festivals: lately the sweetest jury duty was for chef Christophe Roussel’s amateur pastry challenge (with Mercotte, France’s equivalent of Mary Berry).
-If you need a taster, then count me in!
-Please don’t hesitate to get in touch if you have any questions and please do sign up for my new monthly newsletter for a dose of French life, sharing discoveries at home in Paris and abroad.
+I also love an excuse to take part in French gourmet festivals: lately I revelled in the most challenging of sweetest jury duty for chef Christophe Roussel’s amateur pastry competition (including Mercotte, France’s equivalent of Mary Berry) in La Baule.
+So, if you need a taster – then count me in!

 Cheers, santé, and thank you for popping by!

 I’d love to hear from you if you have any questions about my work.
-I am happy to accept quality product reviews that I believe will be of interest to my readers.
-I only post honest but positive feedback.
-For product reviews, travel promotion or events, do feel free to contact me with your product or concept and I’ll get back to you soonest.
+I am happy to accept quality food-related product reviews that I believe will be of interest to my readers.
+I only post honest but positive feedback (if any negative, I just don’t post).
+For product reviews, food/travel promotion or events, do feel free to contact me with your product or concept and I’ll get back to you soonest.
+A bientôt !